-Source, Moody's Manual, and Reports of the companies. † 100es not include the £590,000 damages for breach of 1912 contract by English Government.
+\Source, Moody's Manual, and Reports of the companies.

 The earnings of the Marconi Wireless Telegraph Company, Limited, have been comparatively steady because of the fact that it is largely a holding company.
 On the operating side this company is interested in wireless services from Great Britain to most of the other points in the world.
 The stations at the other end are controlled by subsidiary or associated companies, or by the government.
 On the other hand, the International Company is only to a slight extent a holding company.
 Its field is maritime operation and installation of wireless.
 As a result, its business has fluctuated up and down with the prosperity of the shipping industry.
 From 1915 to 1922 the receipts of this company have been multiplied by six.
 The year 1923 saw a decline due to the continued depression in the shipping business.